app-icon

 Garrincha (Image Credit: X/@Friedenreich__)

-When Garrincha stepped up for his country at the 1962 World Cup as the ‘Little Engine that Could’, he showed the world exactly why he belongs in the top spot on this list.
-Covering for an injured Pelé at the time, the little Brazilian battled hardships, deformities, and countless other struggles to stamp his name in the annals of football history.
-On our list, Garrincha is the best dribbler in the world.
+When Garrincha stepped up for his country at the 1962 World Cup as the ‘Little Engine that Could’, he showed the world exactly why he belongs on this list of greatest Brazilian footballers of all time.
+Covering for an injured Pelé at the time, he battled hardships, deformities, and countless other struggles to stamp his name in the annals of football history.
+The Yellow Canaries icon Garnicha is renowned as one of the best dribblers in football history.

 Twisting and turning to leave defenders in a heap, the Brazilian legend was unanimously seen as the best dribbler in football, with many of his peers, opponents, and managers deeming him ‘too good’ and ‘unplayable’ at times.
 Garrincha’s individual achievements may undoubtedly fall short of some of the other players mentioned in this list.
-He won two World Cups for his country.
+He won two World Cups for his country and played for Brazilian side Botafogo throughout his club career.

 Garrincha Career Stats